TomPace101/nanopore_diffusion/notes.md

 _TODO_ requesthandler's 'run' logic needs to be put somewhere reusable, so it can be called from the parent package.

+_TODO_ specification of dirichlet and neumann boundary conditions should make use of the species symbol

 _TODO_ refactor this TODO list!

 _TODO_ clean up data